Annex 2 - Authorized Federal Uses of the SIN

-Please consult Aboriginal Affairs and Northern Development Canada (AANDC) regarding the use of the SIN under the Social Assistance Program and the Economic Development Program.
+Please consult Aboriginal Affairs and Northern Development Canada (AANDC) regarding the use of the SIN under the Social Assistance Program and the Community Economic Development Program.
 For information on contacting Aboriginal Affairs and Northern Development Canada, you can visit their Web site.

 - Aboriginal Human Resources Development Strategy

 The Aboriginal Human Resources Development Strategy gives Aboriginal people access to employment programs and services, youth initiatives, funding for persons with disabilities and child-care programs for First Nations and Inuit families.
 The SINs of program participants are collected so government can evaluate how well the programs assisted participants to obtain or keep employment, and to determine a participant's need for further assistance.